flimflam-austin/hugo-cms-test/site/content/quick_reads/20180829-so-long-sororities/index.md

-      Accordingly, Alpha Phi, Harvard’s last remaining Greek sorority, has become the co-ed group, ‘**The Ivy**.”
+      Accordingly, Alpha Phi, Harvard’s last remaining Greek sorority, has become the co-ed group, "**The Ivy**.”
     _key: card-2-22553648-fb86-4d78-8950-e2b7901e1b92
   - order: 2
     body: "> “It is with deep sadness that we accept Iota Tau’s decision to cease activities.
-New sanctions put in place by Harvard University placed our members in an untenable conflict a\x13 to choose between their supportive, empowering women-only space and external scholastic and leadership opportunities.”  \n  \n  \n  \nRenee Zainer, Alpha Phi International President and Chairman of the International Executive Board"
+New sanctions put in place by Harvard University placed our members in an untenable conflict a\x13 to choose between their supportive, empowering women-only space and external scholastic and leadership opportunities.”  \n  \n  \nRenee Zainer, Alpha Phi International President and Chairman of the International Executive Board"
     _key: card-3-a45d0760-8c66-4318-a9a2-e54eac929540
   - order: 3
     body: >-
       # What About The Guys?

-      9 male-only groups, including 3 fraternities, remain.A 4 formerly
-      male-only groups are now coed.
+      9 male-only groups, including 3 fraternities, remain.
+4 formerly male-only groups are now coed.

-      The more established history of Harvard’s male-only organizations (and their powerful alumni) are believed by some to carry more weight inA resisting the sanctions, according to the Harvard Crimson.
+      The more established history of Harvard’s male-only organizations (and their powerful alumni) are believed by some to carry more weight in resisting the sanctions, according to the Harvard Crimson.
     _key: card-4-0851ae9a-33a9-40c7-8c69-5850cbd39466
   - order: 4